DannySoundarajD/cloud-sim/CloudSim_User_Flows.md

 ## 4. Storage Volume Attachment Flow

 ### Goal
-Allow users to create and attach simulated storage volumes to existing compute instances.
+Allow DevOps engineers to create and attach simulated storage volumes to existing compute instances.

-### User Actions
+### User Actions (DevOps)
-1. User navigates to an instance detail page and clicks **“Attach Storage”**.
+1. DevOps navigates to an instance detail page and clicks **“Attach Storage”**.
 2. A modal appears prompting volume name, size (GB), and type (SSD/HDD).
-3. User submits → frontend sends POST request to `/api/storage/create`.
+3. DevOps submits → frontend sends POST request to `/api/storage/create`.
 4. Backend creates a new volume record and associates it with the selected instance.
 5. Backend responds with success message and updated volume info.
 6. Frontend refreshes the instance page and lists the new attached volume.